ALI-VALI-007/Gwas1K/README.md

 The FST calculations are in graphs.py
 I believe they are wrong, I am not sure exactly how to correctly use the FST algorithm and what the context is.
 All graphs generated are in the graphs folder as well

+Your gonna need to create the database which is databaseCreation You need the tsv from